secastel/phaser/README.md

 * **--o** - Output file prefix name.

 #Optional
+* **--cc_threshold** _(0.01)_ - Threshold for significant conflicting variant configuration.
+The connection between any two variants with a conflicting configuration p-value lower than this threshold will be removed.
 * **--isize** _(0)_ - Maximum allowed insert size for read pairs.
 Can be a comma separated list, each value corresponding to a max isize for a file in the input BAM list.
 Useful in cases when using both for example DNA and RNA libraries which having different expected insert sizes.
 Set to 0 for no maximum size.
 * **--as_q_cutoff** _(0.05)_ - Bottom quantile to cutoff for alignment score.
 Reads with less than this alignment score quantile will not be included in the phasing.
 * **--ab_q_cutoff** _(0)_ - Bottom quantile to cutoff for read aligned bases.
 Reads with fewer aligned bases than this aligned bases quantile will not be included in the phasing.